zsytctc/SFPAD/README.md

 ## Methodology

-SPAPD is made up of three components, namely:
+SFPAD is made up of three components, namely:

 1. **Anomaly pattern detection model:** an anomaly pattern detection model based on the proposed method of APD-HT by Kim and Park (2020)